When Your Child Is Blind or Has Low Vision

 Sometimes Your Thoughts May Not Be Positive

 Some events, like a visit to the eye doctor, may bring your child’s visual impairment up front in your thinking.
 If you find that you’re angry, sad, or depressed, take some time to grieve—it’s natural.
 But then, if you can, try to plan what you and your child can do to make a negative more positive.
-If your son is struggling with reading, build time into your evenings to practice his braille together, or if he’s losing more vision, contact the orientation and mobility (O&M) instructor on his educational team to get some pointers on what you can do to help him use his remaining vision when you’re out in the community together.
+If your son is struggling with reading, build time into your evenings to practice braille together, or if your child losing more vision, contact the orientation and mobility (O&M) instructor on the educational team to get some pointers on what you can do to help use the remaining vision when you’re out in the community together.

-Now that your child is older, he’s more likely to be aware of others’ feelings.
-Have open conversations with him about how he’s feeling about his visual impairment and how you may be feeling too.
+Now that your child is older, they are more likely to be aware of others’ feelings.
+Have open conversations with your child about how they are feeling about their blindness or low vision and how you may be feeling too.
 The same is true with other family members.
-If you have other children, they may have feelings related to being embarrassed, feeling left out, or not getting enough attention as they relate to their brother who is visually impaired.
+If you have other children, they may have feelings related to being embarrassed, feeling left out, or not getting enough attention as they relate to their sibling who is blind or low vision.
 If they are willing to talk, hear them out, and share your thoughts too.

-You’ll continue to encounter people who may not understand your child’s visual impairment, so they’ll need some education in the form of explanations or information from you or your child.
+You’ll continue to encounter people who may not understand your child’s eye condition, so they’ll need some education in the form of explanations or information from you or your child.
 But it can be tiring to have to always be explaining things to people.
 Give yourself permission to take the day off from wearing your public relations hat now and then.

-Recognize that there will be things related to having a child with a visual impairment that may always cause you stress.
-For example, you may become angry when you hear some of the neighborhood children calling your son “four eyes” or another not-so-flattering name.
+Recognize that there will be things related to having a child with blindness or low vision that may always cause you stress.
+For example, you may become angry when you hear some of the neighborhood children calling your child “four eyes” or another not-so-flattering name.
 At times like this, you may feel emotional turmoil.
 Try to remind yourself that all parents have strong feelings about their children and may also have times when they wish their child were different, whether it be more affectionate, more organized, or a better student in school.
 Focusing on your love and affection for your child and spending time with supportive friends may be helpful at times like these.